prakharb10/IECSE-App-Summer-21/README.md

 # IECSE-App-Summer-21
 Welcome to the IECSE App Summer Bootcamp 2021!
-This repository contains all the resources and solutions to the tasks provided during the summer project
+This repository contains all the resources and solutions to the tasks provided during the summer project.

 ## Instructions -
-* We will be using GitHub to accept and upload all your solutions to the tasks in the summer project
+* We will be using [GitHub](https://github.com/prakharb10/IECSE-App-Summer-21/wiki/Introduction-to-Git-&-Github) to accept and upload all your solutions to the tasks in the summer project
 * You will be creating your own branch to upload your solutions for the project
     * Create your own branch using the the command - `git checkout -b <branch-name>` and the `branch-name` should be in the format : `<first-name>-<last-name>`.
-For example: `git checkout -b Akash-Agrawal`, here the `-b` tag is used to create a new branch.
+For example: `git checkout -b Akash-Agarwal`, here the `-b` tag is used to create a new branch.
 * All commits should be made to your _own branch_. **Do not commit to main/master branch**.
 To prevent this always check what branch you're on before committing any changes, the command to check current branch git branch and/or command to checkout(change to) a branch, `git checkout <branch-name>`.
 * Follow these steps to submit your solutions -
     * Add all unstaged files using the command `git add .`.
 The `.` here means that all the files in the current directory will be staged/added to be committed.